 - large pinch salt

-- 9 T cold water (separate from water above)
+- 9 T cold water, in addition to water above

 - 1 t vanilla extract

 - several drops peppermint oil

 - I have heard some people say they could make marshmallows with a mid strength mixer (eg, the Kitchen Aid Artisan); I personally would only be willing to try in a professional grade/heavy duty mixer unless I knew I had the cash to replace the mixer!
 DO NOT USE A HAND HELD MIXER!!!

 Place the gelatin in the bottom of the mixer bowl.
 Prepare the water measurements and set aside the larger water amount (1/3 cup + 3 T) beside it.

 Find a heavy bottomed, preferably copper or stainless steel, 2-3 quart saucepan and put the 9 tablespoons of water, light corn syrup, sugar and salt inside of it.
 Attach a candy thermometer to the side of the pan–do not let the actual thermometer touch the bottom of the pot.
 Place the pot on low heat and cover it.

 - Dump the 1/3 cup plus 3 tablespoons water over the gelatin–it should sit for 15 minutes while the sugar is cooking.